 Hence required power is 9mW.

-When the key is open, no power is required to keep moving rod at the same speed.
+When the key is open, no power is required to keep the moving rod at the same speed.

 Answer:

-Current in the circuit $i$ = 1A
+Current in the circuit

-The resistance of the circuit $R$ = 9m $\Omega$
+The resistance of the circuit

-The power which is dissipated as the heat
+The power which is dissipated as heat

-Hence 9mW of heat is dissipated.
+Hence, 9mW of heat is dissipated.

 We are moving the rod which induces the current.
 The external agent through which we are moving our rod is the source of the power.